ETHZ-RobotX/smb_object_detection/README.md

 ### Loading Detection Model From Local Repository
 By default, a pretrained yolov5 model is used for object detection.
 This model can be loaded from an online repository, however, it is often convenient to load the model from a local directory.
 To do so, download a model from the [release page](https://github.com/ultralytics/yolov5/releases)

-Then ensure that the ROS parameter `model_path` points to the directory where the model is stored and that `model` reflects the name of the model, e.g. `yolov5l6`.
+Then ensure that the ROS parameter `model_dir_path` points to the directory where the model is stored and that `model` reflects the name of the model, e.g. `yolov5l6`.
 For more information on the different available launch parameters see [below](#launching-and-parameters)

 ## Launching and Parameters